Lea Pericoli

-Lea Pericoli (born 22 March 1935) is an Italian former tennis player and later television presenter and journalist from Milan.
-She reached the last sixteen of the French Open two times and the Wimbledon Championships three times, and is also famous for her choice of clothing.
+Lea Pericoli (22 March 1935 – 4 October 2024) was an Italian tennis player and later television presenter and journalist from Milan.
+She reached the last sixteen of the French Open twice and the Wimbledon Championships three times, and is also famous for her choice of clothing.

-Family background

-Pericoli married Tito Fontana in 1964.

 Tennis

 Grand Slam

 Pericoli reached the last sixteen of the French Championships singles in 1960 and 1964.
 She reached the fourth round of Wimbledon three times in 1965, 1967, and 1970.

 Titles

+Pericoli won the Belgian open of 1955, after a win over Christiane Mercelis in the final, 6-3, 6-3.

 Partnered by Helga Schultze, Pericoli won the doubles title at the 1974 WTA Swiss Open, defeating Kayoko Fukuoka and Michelle Rodríguez in the final in straight sets.

 Fed Cup

 Pericoli made her Fed Cup debut for Italy in its inaugural year, 1963, and represented Italy in nine years of the competition, winning 8 of her 16 singles matches and 7 of her 14 doubles matches.
 Her last Fed Cup match was in 1975.